abhishekgupta2211/abhishekgupta2211/README.md

 I'm a **Flutter Developer** passionate about creating fast, scalable, and user-friendly mobile applications.

-Currently, I develop and maintain **production-ready Android and iOS applications** using Flutter, with experience in complete app development—from UI implementation and API integration to Firebase services and Play Store/App Store deployment.
+Currently, I develop and maintain **production-ready Android and iOS applications** using Flutter, with experience in complete app development — from UI implementation and API integration to Firebase services and Play Store / App Store deployment.

 I enjoy writing clean, maintainable code and continuously improving my skills by learning modern Flutter architecture and best development practices.